How Owning A Horse Can Benefit Your Life

 Responsibility

 All pets require commitment from their owners.
-They rely on you to feed them, clean them, keep them safe, exercise them, keep them company, and to take them to the vet if they are unwell.
+They rely on you to feed them with low sugar horse feed, clean them, keep them safe, exercise them, keep them company, and to take them to the vet if they are unwell.
 But a horse ramps those responsibility levels up a whole other notch.
 Unlike other pets, horses will not (I presume) live in your house and so that means factoring in the extra time it takes to get to the stables and to care for it every day, sometimes even twice a day.
 And what about if you’re ill, or you can’t make it one day, or you go on holiday?
 It is your responsibility to find someone that can look after your horse if you are not around – not quite as easy as asking your neighbour to feed your rabbit right?
 However, taking on that responsibility will teach you the value of having a good routine, will develop your time management skills and will set good habits which will translate into the rest of your life as well.

 Meet People